pl453s/linux-mint-gnome/README.md

 ## Test / Install with a LiveCD

 **WARNING: Your computer may be wiped, depending of what you choose to do at the installation**
+**WARNING: Updates has not been tested yet, you are warned, be very careful and know what you do**
 - Download the ISO https://github.com/pl453s/linux-mint-gnome/releases/download/v1.3-mint20/linux-mint-20-gnome-64-bit-v1.3.iso
 - Burn-it on a disk, or flash-it on an USB flash drive, or just insert-it in a virtual machine
 - Boot your disk or your USB flash drive, now you can test or install the distribution

-*Updates has not been tested yet, you are warned, be very careful.*

 *In a live session, the welcome screen doesn't allows you to hide desktop icons,*
 *it's to keep access to 'Install Linux Mint' and 'Boot-repair' on the desktop.*

 *For now, to change the desktop style after the welcome screen validated,*
 *go to 'Customization' > 'Extensions' and enable/disable the correponding extensions,*